HerrHorizontal/mc-run/README.md

 The analysis of generated HepMC files by Herwig is executed distributedly on a batch system.
 This involves two steps:
 - *RunRivet*: First the specified Rivet plugins are run on the collection of generated HepMC files, which will produce the histograms, scatter objects and counters defined in the according plugin in the YODA format.
 This is done distributedly on the batch system.
 The amount of files to analyze per job can be specified in the steering file, with the aim to avoid very short jobs, which might bother the batch system.
-- *YodaMerge*: The distributedly produced YODA files are gathered and merged to a single YODA file, which contains the whole statistics of the generated and analyzed events.
+- *RivetMerge*: The distributedly produced YODA files are gathered and merged to a single YODA file, which contains the whole statistics of the generated and analyzed events.
 This is done locally in configrable chunks, which are then recursively merged to provide the fully merged file in the end.

 The according code for these tasks and workflows is defined in `Law-Setup/generation/tasks`.